Chills00/exploratory-data-analysis---online-shopping-in-retail917/README.md

 # Exploratory Data Analysis: Online shopping in retail
 ## Description
 This Exploratory Data Analysis (EDA) project was part of AiCore's training for their Data Analysis course.
 The purpose is to provide real-world experience of data analysis by exploring a dataset of online shopping website activity.
+This project will provide me with experience using python to extract, load and transform large datasets before performing data analysis to generate meaningful visuals.
+For example:

 ![Alt text](https://github.com/Chills00/exploratory-data-analysis---online-shopping-in-retail917/blob/main/monthly_revenue.png)
 ## Table of Contents
 1. [Description](#description)